sophieggee/fkagrace/_posts/2022-07-11-a-short-leash-held-by-god.md

 No longer will it be me making my decisions, but God.

-Sometimes, when the weight of the world feels particularly present, and I am at a loss for even the slightest inspiration of what to wear for the day – the notion of entertaining such a question feels frivolous – I put on my **All-White Jumpsuit**, and walk out into the day.
+Sometimes, when the weight of the world feels particularly present, and I am at a loss for even the slightest inspiration of what to wear – the notion of entertaining such a question feels frivolous – I put on my **All-White Jumpsuit**, and walk out into the day.

 In her daily two-way written prayer to God, _Eat, Pray, Love_ author Elizabeth Gilbert always asks, “Dear God, what would you have me know today?”.

-One particular May day, God responded with the words: “My favorite baby, I would have you know humility.
+One particular time, God responded with the words: “My favorite baby, I would have you know humility.
 I want you to know the sweetness and the deep, all-encompassing relief that humility will bring to your life.

 “Ask me to do things for you; that is what humility is.
 Admit that you are powerless over everything, and life will get easier.
 Say, ‘God, here, you do it’, and open up your mouth and I will do it.